-A few weeks ago, REO’s Steve Hughes and Tim Cook attended a business networking event at the Engenuity Centre in Ironbridge.
-Organised by the Corrosion Prevention Association (CPA) and BAC Corrosion Control, the aim of the event was to promote a debate on cathodic protection and corrosion prevention methods.
+A few weeks ago, REO's Steve Hughes and Tim Cook attended a business networking event at the Engenuity Center in Ironbridge.
+Organized by the Corrosion Prevention Association (CPA) and BAC Corrosion Control, the aim of the event was to promote a debate on cathodic protection and corrosion prevention methods.
 REO088 - Ironbridge

 Cathodic Protection (CP) is a technique used to control the corrosion of a metal surface by making it the cathode of an electrochemical cell.
 Cathodic protection systems shield metallic structures in various harsh environments by applying an inverse DC voltage that stops the current flow and hence reduces metal destruction.